-Remove uninformative factors from the phenotype data of an ExpressionSet removeUninformativeFactors(eset)
+Remove uninformative factors from the phenotype data of an ExpressionSet eset An object of class ExpressionSet.

 This is really an internal function used to remove uninformative factors from the phenotype data.
 Uninformative factors here are defined as those which have the same value for all arrays in the ExpressionSet.